Top

 Put 100+ Years of Combined Experience in Your Corner

-At Kershaw Talley Barlow, our lawyers understand that nothing can right the wrong that was done to you, but we will pursue justice on your behalf to fight for your rightful compensation so you can be recompensed for any damages related to your injury.
+At Kershaw Talley Barlow, our brain injury attorneys understand that nothing can right the wrong that was done to you, but we will pursue justice on your behalf to fight for your rightful compensation so you can be recompensed for any damages related to your injury.
 Our team is passionate about and motivated by helping clients improve their lives and heal from their injuries.
-You can trust our nationally-recognized attorneys to give your claim a strong chance at reaching a favorable outcome.
+Our belief is that every client deserves personalized legal representation tailored to their specific situation.
+You can trust our nationally-recognized brain injury lawyers to give your claim a strong chance at reaching a favorable outcome.

 The severity of the injury and physical trauma on brain function ranges from mild to severe.
 This categorization may be misleading, however, as even mild TBIs (often referred to as concussions or mTBIs) can lead to temporary brain dysfunction and have life-changing consequences when left untreated.